Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 \begin{proof} The proof is standard and direct.
 We omit it here. \end{proof}

-To define S function(called Squared Eigenfunction Potential for KP hierarchy), we need the following proposition firstly similar as \cite{WOevel} which is about constrained KP hierarchy. \begin{proposition} The following identities hold:
+To define S function(called Squared Eigenfunction Potential for KP hierarchy), we need the following proposition firstly similar as \cite{WOevel} which is about the constrained KP hierarchy.
+For an operator $A=\sum_{j\in \Z}A_j\Delta^j$, we define its residue $res\, A=A_{-1}.$ \begin{proposition} The following identities hold:

-where $(\Delta A)$ denotes the action of $\Delta $ on operator $A$, $(\La^{-1}P_0(A^*))$ means a backward shift of function $P_0(A^*)$(zero order term of operator $A^*$ on $\De$) on discrete parameter. \end{proposition} \begin{proof} Firstly operator $A(j)$ is supposed to have following form
+where $(\Delta A)$ denotes the action of $\Delta $ on operator $A$, $(\La^{-1}P_0(A^*))$ means a backward shift of function $P_0(A^*)$(zero order term of operator $A^*$ over $\De$) on discrete parameter. \end{proposition} \begin{proof} Firstly the operator $A(j)$ is supposed to have the following form

 where parameter $j$ denotes the discrete parameter.
-Then it is easy to do following calculation
+Then it is easy to do the following calculation

 If we rewrite operator $A$ into $\sum_{i\in \Z}\De^i\tilde A_i$, then \eqref{leq0} can be got as following

 Taking the residue of both sides of \eqref{leq0} will lead to \eqref{resp0}. \end{proof}